Stock futures trade tentatively following Fed taper decision

 Jobless claims are expected to come in at 275,000, down 6,000 from the prior week

-U.S. equity futures are trading mixed one day after the Federal Reserve announced it will begin winding down its extraordinary aid for the economy since the early days of the coronavirus pandemic.
+U.S. equity futures are searching for direction one day after the Federal Reserve announced it will begin winding down its extraordinary aid for the economy since the early days of the coronavirus pandemic.

 GET FOX BUSINESS ON THE GO BY CLICKING HERE